Getting Tied Down Is Good

 - Ratchet Style

-Ratchet straps are similar but like the name implies, a ratchet features allows you to easily tighten the strap to the right tension using a few quick cranks of the lever.
+Ratchet straps are similar but as the name implies, a ratchet feature allows you to easily tighten the strap to the right tension using a few quick cranks of the lever.
 Not only are they easier to tighten, but they also tend to hold together better than their cam buckle counterparts.
-You can quickly tell a poor, low quality design by the size of the ratchet.
+You can quickly tell a poor, low-quality design by the size of the ratchet.
 The larger and more durable the ratchet, the stronger the tie-downs (and the better they’ll hold your bike in place).

 Factors to consider